cuulee/contextablejs/README.md

 let error = null;
 let data = null;
 try {
-  await user.validate(); // throws a ValidationError when fields are invalid data = await user.insert(); // saves input data to a database }
+  await user.approve(); // throws a ValidationError when fields are invalid data = await user.insert(); // saves input data to a database }
 catch(e) {
   error = await user.handle(e); // creates a ValidationError from field-related errors or throws the original }
-// so something with data or error ...
+// do something with data or error ...
 ```

 ## API

-*Contextable.js* is built on top of [objectschema.js](https://github.com/xpepermint/objectschemajs) package which uses [typeable.js](https://github.com/xpepermint/typeablejs) for type casting, [validatable.js](https://github.com/xpepermint/validatablejs) for fields validation and [handleable.js](https://github.com/xpepermint/handleablejs) for handling field-related errors.
+*Contextable.js* is built on top of [ObjectSchema.js](https://github.com/xpepermint/objectschemajs) which uses [Typeable.js](https://github.com/xpepermint/typeablejs) for type casting, [Validatable.js](https://github.com/xpepermint/validatablejs) for fields validation and [Handleable.js](https://github.com/xpepermint/handleablejs) for handling field-related errors.

 It provides two core classes.
-The `Schema` class represents a configuration object for defining context-aware models and the `Context` represents an unopinionated ORM framework.
+The `Schema` class represents a configuration object for defining context-aware models and the `Context` represents the application context and an unopinionated ORM framework.

 ### Schema

-Schema represents a configuration object from which a Model class can be created.
+Schema represents a configuration object from which a `Model` can be created.
 It holds information about fields, type casting, how fields are validated, how errors are handled and what the default values are.
 It also holds model's class methods, instance methods, class virtual fields and instance virtual fields.

 A Schema can also be used as a custom type object.
 This way you can create a nested data structure by setting a schema instance for a field `type`.
-When a model is created, each schema in a tree of fields will become an instance of a Model - a tree of models.
+When a model is created, each schema in a tree of fields will become an instance of a Model - thus we get a tree of models.

-**new Schema({fields, mode, validatorOptions, typeOptions, handlerOptions, classMethods, classVirtuals, instanceMethods, instanceVirtuals)**
+**new Schema({fields, strict, validatorOptions, typeOptions, handlerOptions, classMethods, classVirtuals, instanceMethods, instanceVirtuals)**

 > A class for defining model structure.